Cat

 As

-in from the grid.
-So, for under $150 and a little handiwork, you
+hot wires leading in from the grid.
+So, for under $150 and a little handiwork,

-can have a grinder that will suck down a whole chicken leg (thigh
+you can have a grinder that will suck down a whole chicken leg (thigh and drumstick)

 is a photo of the meat grinder you will need and the specifications: